Kelimutu Facts

 Kelimutu Location and Nature

 The stunning masterpiece created by the forces of Nature that mankind calls Kelimutu lies in a somewhat remote portion of the world.
-More precisely, the marvelous volcano sits on an island bearing the name of Flores.
+More precisely, the volcano sits on an island bearing the name of Flores.
 This location lies in the section of the earth known as Indonesia, in Asia.

 Features Sharing Its Region